alatruwe/my-learning-stack-app/README.md

 ## Features to come:
-* GitHub like graph to better visualize your entries
+* GitHub-like graph to better visualize your entries
 * Setting-up reminders
+* Possibility to add more notes categories (like feedback)

 ## Built with
 * React